How will US tariffs and economic instability impact UK savers?

 A number of unprecedented events have affected global economic stability over the past decade: the COVID-19 pandemic, numerous conflicts and, more recently, the global tariffs introduced on goods imported to America.

-The imposition of a 10% tariff on all UK imports (as well as a 25% tariff on automobiles) will ‘clearly’ have an impact on the UK economy, according to Prime Minister Sir Keir Starmer.
+• The imposition of a 10% tariff on all UK imports will ‘clearly’ have an impact on the UK economy, according to Prime Minister Sir Keir Starmer.

-Savings accounts, like those offered on Raisin UK, may offer an alternative to the volatility of other assets.
+• Savings accounts, like those offered on Raisin UK, may help protect money from short-term market swings.

 The information provided here is for informational and educational purposes only and does not constitute financial advice.
 Please consult with a licensed financial adviser or professional before making any financial decisions.
 Your financial situation is unique, and the information provided may not be suitable for your specific circumstances.
 We are not liable for any financial decisions or actions you take based on this information.

-The US placed a 10% tariff on all UK imports, in addition to a 25% tariff on automobiles and steel.
-While President Donald Trump has since implemented a 90-day pause on his proposed tariffs (except for China, which is subject to a 145% import tariff), the UK is still subject to the 10% blanket tariffs imposed on all countries.
+The US initially placed a 10% tariff on all UK imports, in addition to a 25% tariff on automobiles and steel (although this was later renegotiated to a 10% tariff on cars up to 100,000 exports and no tariffs on steel, with some caveats).
+President Donald Trump has implemented numerous changes to the tariffs since then, although the UK is still subject to the initial 10% tariff.
 Speaking before the pause, UK Prime Minister Sir Keir Starmer stated the tariffs will ‘clearly’ have an impact on the UK economy.
 This sentiment is reflected in the IMF's 2025 growth forecast for the UK, which was cut by a third to just 1.1% in the wake of the tariffs and ensuing negotiations.

 Global stock markets experienced a sharp decline shortly after the imposition of the US tariffs, with investors selling their assets in anticipation of economic uncertainty and poorer performance from companies across the world.
 In the UK, the FTSE 100 experienced its worst day since the start of the COVID-19 pandemic with a 4.95% drop.